Barça won their eleventh consecutive Asobal League!

 INCIDENTS

-Advance match corresponding to the 30th round of the ASOBAL men’s handball league played at the Palau Blaugrana (Barcelona).
+Advance match corresponding to the 30th day of the ASOBAL men’s handball league played before 268 spectators at the Palau Blaugrana (Barcelona).

 After achieving their 28th victory in their 28th league match, already leads Bidasoa Irun by 13 points with only 12 at stake.
 In these 11 campaigns he has won 309 games, he has drawn two and only lost four (three of them in the first three against the late Atlético de Madrid).